syncfusion-content/uwp-docs/uwp/SfGantt/CriticalPath.md

 ![UWP Gantt chart with critical tasks highlighted with custom colors.](CriticalPath_images/CriticalPathCustomization.jpg)

-N> In default, the HighlightCriticalTasks feature is disabled.
+N> By default, the HighlightCriticalTasks feature is disabled.